 Finish the Dish

-Plate dish as pictured on front of card, drizzling peanut sauce over pork and garnishing with wonton strips and remaining cilantro.
+Plate dish as pictured on front of card, drizzling peanut sauce over pork medallions and garnishing with wonton strips.
+Garnish slaw with remaining cilantro.
 Bon appétit!